 A: The State Broadband Program Office will solicit applications for all unserved and underserved locations and eligible CAIs.
-The State will accept applications for Priority Projects1 and Non-Priority2 during the application phase.
-Prospective subgrantee will have 14 days to submit applications through the North Dakota WebGrants Portal.
-As application documents are receive, the State will review and identify applications with overlapping project areas.
-Prospective subgrantees will be required to submit additional / revised information for overlapping locations identified within their proposed project areas during the deconfliction process.
+The State will accept applications for Priority Projects and Other Last-Mile Projects during the application phase.
+Prospective subgrantee will have at least 30 days to submit applications through the North Dakota WebGrants Portal.
+After receiving application documents, the State will then review and identify applications with overlapping project areas.
+Prospective subgrantees will be required to submit additional information for overlapping locations that the State may have identified within their proposed project areas during the deconfliction process.